nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 A template can generate invalid NGINX configuration.
 When this happens, NGINX will continue to use the last valid configuration.
 However, any subsequent configuration updates (for example, caused by changes to an HTTPRoute) will not be possible until the invalid configuration is removed.
-Thus, Cluster operator must carefully design the template.
+Thus, a Cluster operator must carefully design the template.

 ### Security Considerations

-As mentioned in the previous section, Cluster operator should define validation rules to prevent invalid/malicious values from
+As mentioned in the previous section, the Cluster operator should define validation rules to prevent invalid/malicious values from
 Custom resources created by Application developers from propagating into the NGINX config.

 However, it is possible that a template generates malicious values.
-Because of that, only Cluster operator (a privileged user) should be able to create SnippetsTemplates.
+Because of that, only the Cluster operator (a privileged user) should be able to create SnippetsTemplates.

 ### Upgrades